Lakefront cabin rentals in Lake Winnipesaukee

 But the appeal of staying near Lake Winnipesaukee isn’t merely the water but also the communities established on its shores.
 The largest city in the area is Laconia, where Victorian homes line the lakefront and Winnipesaukee Pier, chocolate shops, general stores, and vendors selling souvenirs offer a peek into the region’s heyday in the early 1900s.
 Just north of Laconia is the artistic little town of Meredith, and on the southeastern shore, you’ll find three small museums and colorful historic buildings in the town of Wolfeboro.
 At the northernmost part of the lake lies Moultonborough, a quieter and more rural town, where you’ll find some of the region’s most stunning European-style architecture.

-When is the best time to stay in a vacation rental in Lake Winnipesaukee?
+The best time to stay in a vacation rental in Lake Winnipesaukee

 Precipitation is high and steady throughout the year, with about seven days of rain each month, so be sure to pack waterproof layers and boots regardless of the season.
 The summer brings high daily temperatures with a bit of humidity that subsides as the sun goes down.
 It’s ideal weather for riding and boating, if you’re in town for the annual Motorcycle Week in June or to see prized boats at the boat show in July.